 How do music promoters get paid?

-Promoters primarily make money by selling tickets to a show.
-However, since artists will be paid most of the ticket money, promoters get paid in other areas.
+Promoters cover their costs by selling tickets to a show.
+However, since artists receive most of the ticket money, promoters make their profits in other areas. known as ‘ancillary’ income.
 This can include:

 - VIP packages / Premium seating